Seraaron/agora/srd/Script Change Tools.md

 Pauses are used when things get a little too intense and that you need a breather, or that you want to discuss something out of game before continuing.
 Discussing the content isn't required, but can be useful.
 During a pause, you can then use any other script change tool, such as fast-forward, rewind, or frame-by-frame, or you can use it as a break in the action before resuming with no changes or omissions.

-#que Pause should also be used to call for 'bio breaks' during long sessions.
+#question Pause should also be used to call for 'bio breaks' during long sessions.
 That is, using the restroom, staying hydrated, getting snacks, and so on.

 ### ⏩ Fast-forward